 Seller: ThriftBooks-Dallas, Dallas, TX, U.S.A.

 Paperback.
-Condition: Good.
+Condition: Very Good.
 No Jacket.
-Former library book; Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less 0.76.
-Seller Inventory # G1573926647I3N10
+Former library book; May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G1573926647I4N10

 Seller: Celt Books, Kenner, LA, U.S.A.